 - What do I do if I still have questions about the Accommodation Notice?

-- Please contact the Coordinator of Disability Support to discuss any questions or concerns that you may have.
-The DSO offers day and evening hours for student and faculty access.
-The Coordinator may be reached at extension 246, room 1F27.
+- Please contact the Program Director of Disability Support Services to discuss any questions or concerns that you may have.
+DSS offers day and evening hours for student and faculty access.
+The Program Director may be reached at extension 246, room 1F27.

 - I do not feel that the accommodations are reasonable.
 What recourse do I have?

-- If the faculty member disputes the accommodation(s), it is their right and responsibility to contact the Coordinator of Disability Support for discussion.
-The accommodations as stated in the Accommodation Notice must be provided until a resolution has been reached.
+- If the faculty member disputes the accommodation(s), it is their right and responsibility to contact the Program Director of Disability Support Services for discussion.
+The accommodations as stated in the formal Accommodation Notice must be provided until a resolution has been reached.
 Please note that a dispute of an accommodation must be based on a fundamental alteration of the academic material.
 Specific information regarding a student’s disability is confidential and is not shared with faculty and staff members.